openstack-archive/fuel-docs/pages/reference-architecture/0090-ha-notes.rst

 issue because the node does not see the other ones.
 The same stays for the case when members list is incomplete.

-.. index:: HA with Pacemaker and Corosync; How To smoke test HA
+.. index:: HowTo: Smoke Test HA

 How To Smoke Test HA
 --------------------